TRANSFORMING THE HISTORIC ST. PETERSBURG YMCA

 The YMCA offered facilities for boxing, wrestling, wrestling, and baseball.
 A cafeteria and pool were located in the basement.
 The gym and suspended jogging track were on the 1st floor, above the pool area.
 Offices and public rooms were located on the 1st and 2nd floors and 54 dormitory rooms provided affordable lodging on the 3rd and 4th floors.

-The residential program cease operations in 1989 and the entire club relocated to a new facility in 2001.
+The residential program ceased operations in 1989 and the entire club relocated to a new facility in 2001.
 The YMCA building was designated a historic landmark of St. Petersburg in 1991.

 The majestic, mysterious and historical YMCA building has now sat vacant at the corner of 5th Street South and 2nd Avenue South in St. Petersburg, Florida for decades.
 Political and social stalemates, disagreements as to the use of the property, legal and financial holds have all contributed to the dilapidation and lack of progress on the building—until now.